The White Bird and His Wife: Summary

 On the 13th day, the girl waits until her husband becomes human and leaves on his horse, then burns the perch, the birdcage and the featherskin.
 Later, after her husband returns, the girl tells him that she burned his featherskin and the cage, to keep him in human form permanently.
 Her husband despairs at her action, because his soul was inside the cage, and now "gods and dæmons" will come for him.
 The only solution is for her to stand the gate of mother-of-pearl and hew a stick for seven days and seven nights, without interruption.

 The girl gets some motes of feather-grass to apply to her eyelids.
 She resists for seven days, but, on the seventh night, the motes of grass come off her eyes and she fails the task, thus allowing her husband to be taken.
-She then goes looking for him anywhete between the heavens and the earth.
+She then goes looking for him anywhere between the heavens and the earth.

 One day, she hears his voice coming from up in the mountains.
 She follows it until she reaches a stream, where she finds her husband, carrying pairs of boots on his back.
 He explains that the gods and demons made him their water-carrier, and the worn-out boots indicate that he has been like this for some time.
 The girl asks what she can do to rescue him, and her husband tells her to build a new birdcage and to woo his soul back into it.